-Promoting items in recommendations - Amazon Personalize
+Promoting items in real-time recommendations - Amazon Personalize

-Promoting items in recommendations
+Promoting items in real-time recommendations

-With all domain use cases and some custom recipes, you can specify a promotion when you get recommendations.
 A promotion defines additional business rules that apply to a configurable subset of recommended items.
 For example, you might have a streaming app and want to promote your own shows and movies but also recommend relevant titles.
 You could use a promotion to specify that a certain percentage of recommended items must come from the category in-house.
 The remaining recommended items would continue to be relevant recommendations based on your recipe and any request filters.

 To apply a promotion, you specify the following in your recommendation request: